ElixirProtocol/vertex-contracts/docs/docs.md

 1. Loop over the amounts given to fetch the respective tokens and redirect liquidity to Vertex.
    - Skip zero amounts.
    - Fetch the token address by using the index of the amount in the amounts array and get the data of the token in the pool.
-   - Check if the token is supported for this pool.
+   - Check that the token is supported for this pool.
-   - Check if the token amount to deposit will exceed the liquidity hardcap of the token in this pool.
+   - Check that the token amount to deposit will exceed the liquidity hardcap of the token in this pool.
    - Transfer the tokens from the caller to the smart contract.
    - Build and send the deposit transaction to Vertex, redirecting the received tokens to the Elixir account (EOA, established a linked signer) via the VertexRouter smart contract assigned to this pool.
     * The Elixir linked signer allows the off-chain decentralized validator network to create market making requests on behalf of the Elixir smart contract.